Second-half surge carries CU men past Bethel

 Cumberland picked up their third straight Mid-South Conference win, the last time Cumberland won three straight conference games was CU’s last season in the TranSouth in 2011-12 when they rattled off seven straight league victories.

-King finished with 23 points on 9-of-13 shooting, 2-of-3 from 3 in the second half, and two assists.
+King finished with 23 points on 9-of-13 shooting, 2-of-3 from three in the second half, and two assists.
 This is King’s second consecutive game with 20 or more points.

 Cumberland had all five starters finish in double figures.
 Sophomore TJ Stargell posted 16 points going 8-of-8 from the free-throw line along with four boards and three steals.
 Aaron Ridley went 6-of-11 from the field for 15 points while recording a team-high nine rebounds and five assists.